geomemo/geomemo.github.io/README.md

 - Innovative Mobility Solutions

 ### Let's Connect:
-Motivated to tackle mobility management challenges, Mehmet is eager to discuss how his skills can make a difference.
+Motivated to tackle mobility management challenges, I'm  eager to discuss how my skills can make a difference.
 Let's connect for a personal conversation.

 ### Links:
 - [LinkedIn Profile](https://www.linkedin.com/in/mehmet-girtten-10095954)